Living with

 • talking to your doctor or specialist nurse

-• getting your GP to refer you to a counsellor
+• talking to a counsellor

 Your doctor or nurse might be able to provide some advice or they can suggest where you can find support.